nsq511/ENG1-T4baT3/readme.md

 An event cannot execute until all its prerequisite events in blockedBy are complete This allows multi-stage events such as collecting a key to open a door

+The `Event` class stores static counter variables for each of the event types.
+When a task is completed, the corresponding counter should be incremented.
+This should be done in the `execute()` method of the final `Event` object of the task

 #### Lifecycle

 1. `tryEvent()` checks whether the event can run (i`sExecutable()`).